 - A: Excellent.
 The student has in a well-structured and correct manner solved and analyzed basic statistical problems that reflect the course material, furthermore the student has also presented the ability to solve problems that have not explicitly been explored in the course material.
-The student is also able to choose suitable methods for analysis and clearly motivate his or her choices.
-At least 54 points is required for an A. - B: Very good.
+The student is also able to choose suitable methods for analysis and clearly motivate his or her choices. - B: Very good.
 The student has in a well-structured and correct manner solved and analyzed basic statistical problems that reflect the course material and that are directly explored in the course material.
-The student is also able to conduct a nuanced discussion regarding which conclusions he or she can draw from the statistical analysis.
-48-53 points is required for a B - C: Good.
+The student is also able to conduct a nuanced discussion regarding which conclusions he or she can draw from the statistical analysis. - C: Good.
 The student has in a well-structured and correct manner solved and analyzed basic statistical problems that reflect most of the course material and that are directly explored in the course material.
-The student is also able to choose suitable methods for analysis and draw conclusions from, interpret and discuss the results of his or her analysis.
-42-47 points is required for a C. - D: Satisfactory.
+The student is also able to choose suitable methods for analysis and draw conclusions from, interpret and discuss the results of his or her analysis. - D: Satisfactory.
 The student has correctly solved and analyzed basic statistical problems that reflect most of the course material and that are directly explored in the course material.
-The students is able to draw conclusions from and interpret results.
-36-41 points is required for a D. - E: Adequate.
+The students is able to draw conclusions from and interpret results. - E: Adequate.
 The student can, for the most part, present correct solutions and analysis to statistical problems that reflect enough of the course material and that are directly explored in the course material.
-The student is also able to interpret the results from his or her analysis.
-30-35 points is required for an E. - Fx: Fail, inadequate.
+The student is also able to interpret the results from his or her analysis. - Fx: Fail, inadequate.
 The student fulfils some but not all requirements for an E grade.
 24-29 points will result in an Fx.
 Re-examination is required. - F: Fail, totally inadequate.
 The student has failed to demonstrate the ability to perform statistical analysis or solve basic problems in statistics which are directly discussed in the course material.
 0-23 points will result in an F grade.
 Re-examination is required.